HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.18.4: Trunk NPC scale reduced to 1.2× and it now draws two tiles lower._
+_Updated for v2.18.5: Trunk NPC scale reduced to 1.1× and it now draws one tile lower._

 ## URS
 - **URS-001: Start menu and language choice**